Niccolò de' Conti: Account of voyages

 Poggio Bracciolini's record of de' Conti's account, made in 1444, constitutes one of the best accounts of the East by a 15th-century traveler.
 It was included in the Book IV of his "De varietate fortunae" ("On the Vicissitudes of Fortune").

 Accounts of Niccolò de' Conti's travels, which first circulated in manuscript form, are said to have profoundly influenced the European geographical understanding of the areas around the Indian Ocean during the middle of the 15th century.
-They were the first accounts to detail the Sunda Islands and Spice Islands since the accounts of Marco Polo, and there is reason to believe that some of the new information on Fra Mauro's map was gleaned from conversation with Niccolò.
+They were the first accounts to detail the Sunda Islands and Spice Islands since the accounts of Marco Polo.
 His accounts probably encouraged the European travels of exploration of the end of the century.

-de' Conti also influenced 15th century cartography, as can be seen on the Genoese map (1447–1457), and in the work of the mapmaker Fra Mauro, whose influential Fra Mauro map (1450) offered one of the clearest depiction of the Old World.
+de' Conti also influenced 15th century cartography, as can be seen on the Genoese map (1447–1457).
+And there is reason to believe that some of the new information on mapmaker Fra Mauro's map was gleaned from conversation with Niccolò.
+The influential Fra Mauro map (1450) offered one of the clearest depiction of the Old World.
 In these two maps, many new location names, and several verbatim descriptions, were taken directly from de Conti's account.
 The "trustworthy source" whom Fra Mauro quoted in writing is thought to have been de' Conti himself.
 Mauro's map discusses the travels of a Zoncho de India, a "junk from India" (likely referring to China or kingdoms in the Nusantara archipelago, as both was often referred to as India during this period), beyond the Cape of Good Hope into the Atlantic Ocean around 1420, confirming that it was possible to sail around Africa through the south.
 In his descriptions of East Asia, de' Conti describes huge junks of about 1,000 tons (some translations have 2,000 tons*), larger than the typical 16th century Western galleons and equal to the large Manila galleons:

 Some translations have 2000 butts (Hakluyt Society), which is around 1,000 tons, while other translations of de' Conti have 2,000 tons (Needham).
 The translation above is from the Hakluyt Society's translation.
 A butt was unit of volume that was half a ton.

 The man "from Cathay" whom Paolo Toscanelli, in a 1474 letter to Christopher Columbus, described as visiting Pope Eugenius IV (1431–1447) might have been de' Conti, who, after returning from the east, did meet Pope Eugenius in 1444:

 De' Conti's book was used by several explorers and travel writers, such as Ludovico di Varthema (1510), and Antonio Pigafetta, who travelled around the world with Magellan's expedition.
 Alfred Russel Wallace cited de' Conti's account of the peoples of Java and Sumatra in his 1869 book The Malay Archipelago.